-Fortunately, styling your text so it’s easy to read could be all you need to do to attract and hold attention.
+Fortunately, this is one of the easiest marketing mistakes to avoid: Styling your text so it’s easy to read could be all you need to do to attract and hold attention.
 Here are some tips for making your content more scannable:

 - Use descriptive subheads to help sort and organize copy.

 - Create bulleted lists to present multiple points and provide a visual break for your reader.

 With so much on your plate, it’s easy to make at least one of these common digital marketing mistakes.
 Don’t sweat it too much.
 Making mistakes is how you learn.